-About this time Aurungzebe had sent a body of 2,000 horse to escort to his court a princess of Roopnagurh, a younger branch of the Marwar house, whom he demanded in marriage. maiden, indignant at the thought of wedding the enemy of her race, sent a message to Raj Sing by her preceptor (the family priest), entreating him to come to her rescue.
+About this time Aurungzebe had sent a body of 2,000 horse to escort to his court a princess of Roopnagurh, a younger branch of the Marwar house, whom he demanded in marriage.
+The maiden, indignant at the thought of wedding the enemy of her race, sent a message to Raj Sing by her precentor the family priest) contracting him to her preceptor (the family priest), entreating him to come to her rescue.
 "Is the swan," she asked, "to be the mate of the stork; a Rajpootni, pure in blood, to be wife to the monkey-faced barbarian?"
-The rana accepted the challenge, appeared suddenly before Roopnagurh, cut off the imperial guard, and
+The rana accepted the challenge, appeared suddenly be-fore Roopnagurh, cut off the imperial guard, and carried away the princess in triumph to Oudipoor.